 California Do Not Track Disclosures

-California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how a website operator responds to “Do Not Track” (DNT) browser settings.
+California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how a website or app operator responds to “Do Not Track” (DNT) browser settings.
 DNT is a feature offered by some browsers which, when enabled, sends a signal to websites to request that your browsing is not tracked, such as by third party ad networks, social networks and analytic companies.
 We do not currently take actions to respond to DNT signals because a uniform technological standard has not yet been developed.
 We continue to review new technologies and may adopt a DNT standard once one is created.
 For information about DNT, please visit: https://allaboutdnt.com/